eisukeesaki/mind-maps/Redis.md

             has no authentication
             when using for production do
-                firewall the port the Redis server listens to specify network interface to only listen to setup authentication
+                firewall the port the Redis server listens to specify the only network interface to listen to setup authentication
                     require clients to run AUTH command
                 use SSL tunneling to encrypt traffic between servers and clients